 Freight operators were also invited to attend these workshops.

-GTA Consultants Pty Ltd has completed the Draft Report, taking into consideration the issues identified during the consultation phase, as well as the findings and recommendations included in the additional assessments.
+GTA Consultants Pty Ltd completed the Draft Report taking into consideration the issues identified during the consultation phase, as well as the findings and recommendations included in the additional assessments.

 The findings of the Draft Report can be summarised as follows, it:

-It is important to note that the investigation study is not a review of alignment options for an east-west route.
-As discussed previously, the use of Ford and Wanganui Roads as the direct connection between Stage 1 of the Bypass and the Shepparton Alternate Route (Grahamvale Road and Doyles Road) is adopted Council policy.
+It is important to note that the investigation study was not a review of alignment options for an east-west route.
+As discussed previously, the use of Ford and Wanganui Roads as the direct connection between Stage 1 of the Bypass and the Shepparton Alternative Route (Grahamvale Road and Doyles Road) is adopted Council policy.